Peter Knight (composer): Early career

 Knight was born in Exmouth, Devon, England.
 He was educated at Sutton High School in Plymouth and (showing an aptitude for music very early) studied piano, harmony and counterpoint privately.
 His first broadcast was in 1924 at the age of seven, a piano solo on Children's Hour from the BBC's studio in Plymouth.
-Before the war he was an active semi-professional musician while working at the Inland Revenue in Torquay, and then in London.
+Before World War II he was an active semi-professional musician while working at the Inland Revenue in Torquay, and then in London.

 Knight joined the Ambrose Orchestra for a short spell in 1939, but soon enlisted in the Royal Air Force.
 After the Second World War, Knight joined the Sidney Lipton Band, resident at the Grosvenor House Hotel in London, where he stayed for four years, leaving to form the Peter Knight Singers with his wife Babs for broadcasting and recording work.
 The group remained active for 30 years.
 After producing countless vocal scores, Knight was commissioned to produce full orchestrations for various artists, and soon had his own orchestra, The Peter Knight Orchestra.

 In the early 1950s, Knight was a frequent orchestrator and musical director in London's West End, working on revue shows such as Cockles And Champagne (Saville Theatre, 1954) and The Jazz Train (Piccadilly Theatre, 1955).
 This work led to his appointment as musical director for Granada Television at the end of the 1950s.
 In 1964, he served as musical director for a touring version of the Anthony Newley musical The Roar of the Greasepaint – The Smell of the Crowd.